 Flexibility: The last thing anyone wants is to add another silo or layer of complexity to their infrastructure.
 When assessing HCI platforms also assess its flexibility.
 Can you add compute only nodes, storage, GPUs with ease?
 Does the software layer require add-on 3rd party elements like backup, replication, security, etc.?
 These are critical for specialized applications like ELK or different databases, VDI, ML or AI.
 The ability to support multiple hypervisors and containerized applications is also critical for modern data centers.
 The iPulse OS on iStormCloud allows for products like Nutanix or VMWare to ride on top of the appliance as a “guest”.
 Finally, ensure compute nodes can be shared across HCI applications, non-hyperconverged nodes can connect to storage, and that there is support for mounting external storage on an HCI node.

 Internal Rate of Return (IRR) and Total cost of ownership (TCO): The IRR is the net rate of return which equals the Net Present Value (NPV) of the cash flows to zero.
 Z-IMPACT iStormCloud Ecosystem is would recover the total businesses current CAPEX and OPEX investment each year of operation.
 IRR Payback of reclaiming the current infrastructure (land, building, internal equipment) starting in the 1st year and actual return an amazing surplus over a 5-year investment, providing infrastructure agility and free up millions… as a positive cash flow to allocate to other business refinements.
-Then there is the … TCO it is important to estimate total cost of ownership for any solution you intend to purchase.
-Two critical points of consideration are pricing and licencing.
+Then there is the total cost of ownership (TCO) to consider.
+TCO it is important to estimate total cost of ownership for any solution you intend to purchase.
+Two critical points of consideration are pricing and licensing.
 Be wary of opting for a cheap upfront solution, only to discover the high cost of additional features support and continued support for year two and year three.
-Look for solution completeness and effective pricing with support over three to five years.
+Look for a complete solution and effective pricing with support over three to five years.

-Management: A distributed data center can be complex ecosystem to manage.
-Z-IMPACT’s iMesh Agility allows for seamless provisioning of Core workloads will no longer be static to your data center, cloud services will come from multiple sources, and the growth of edge computing driven by IoT and mobile workloads can drive management complexity on vendors other than Z-IMPACT, beyond what is possible from current IT staffing levels.
-The result is that enterprises often end up with multiple management solutions for different data center infrastructure needs.
+Management: A distributed data center can be complex environment to manage.
+Z-IMPACT iMesh Agility allows for seamless provisioning of core workloads - no longer will your data center be static.
+Cloud services will come from multiple sources, and the growth of edge computing driven by IoT and mobile workloads can drive management complexity from multiple vendors requiring current IT staffing levels to be driven beyond what is possible.
+The result is that enterprises often end up with multiple management solutions for different data center infrastructure needs and require increased staffing levels.
 This not only complicates management, monitoring, and troubleshooting capabilities but adds up to significant costs.
-Z-IMPACT eliminates this confusion via iCanvas AI and cloud-based tool mean technologists can deploy the right infrastructure solution for each workload while managing them from anywhere.
+Z-IMPACT eliminates this confusion via iCanvas Artificial Intelligence (AI) a cloud-based tool enabling technologists to deploy the right infrastructure solution for each workload while managing them from anywhere.
 This ensures connected support, automation of core time consuming tasks, and consistency across data centers.
 The business benefits are twofold: less time spent managing infrastructure and reduced costs as applications are run in their ideal environment, on-premises or in the cloud.

 Resiliency: Enhanced resiliency ensures business application operational availability and continuity, even in event of node, disk, site, and software failures.
 Look for zero RPO and near-zero RTO high-availability for business-critical applications.
 Also important is a full set of enterprise data management features such as snapshots, thin provisioning, replication for disaster recovery and backup, data encryption, integration, instant and space-efficient cloning.
 A claim of 100% availability means 100%, built-in to the HCI ecosystem.
 Many other HCI systems need many 3rd party tools and site vendor complexity.